maptimedavis/MaptimeDavis/Rspatial/NDVI-TimeSeriesR/NDVI-TimeSeriesR.md

 --------------------------

 -   Go to www.earthexplorer.usgs.gov
--   If you do not have earth explorar account, register for an account, certain features are accessible without an account, but to download data an account is necessary.
+-   If you do not have earth explorer account, register for an account, certain features are accessible without an account, but to download data an account is necessary.
--   Enter search criteria to define your area and dates of interest; if using a shapefile, the data must be uploaded as a \*.zip
+-   Enter search criteria to define your area and dates of interest; if using a `shapefile`, the data must be uploaded as a `*.zip`
 -   Under datasets you can choose which imagery archives to search through; note that earth explorer hosts more than just Landsat data.
 -   Under the Landsat collection, you can choose which Landsat satellites you want to add to your search and which level of data processing you want for the imagery products.
 For this tutorial we used Collection 1 Level-2, Landsat 8 data.
 Level 2 imagery is processed to surface reflectance.
 -   Under additional criteria you can further refine your search parameters.
 One example is to set limits on the amount of cloud cover you want to allow in any scene